Carbon accounting for VC and PE investors: explained

 - Accuracy matters.
 Each portfolio company is assigned a score of 1-5 depending on the methodology used to conduct the assessment.
 This is aggregated across an investor’s funds/full portfolio to provide a data score which, ideally, will improve over time as more companies commit to full and compliant carbon footprinting.

-While this standard is likely to be clarified and developed further in the coming years, it is an important first step to standardising carbon accounting for investors, incentivising the industry to gather better, more accurate, most consistent data.
-Given its potential to make the VC and PE system greener, many industry associations, such as the BVCA, have endorsed the standard and begun to encourage its use.
+While this standard is likely to be clarified and developed further in the coming years, it is an important first step to standardising carbon accounting for investors, incentivising the industry to gather more accurate and consistent data.
+Given its potential to make the VC and PE ecosystem greener, many industry associations, such as the BVCA, have endorsed the standard and begun to encourage its use.

 How we can help

-We’d love to give you a quick demo – get in contact now.
+We’d love to give you a quick demo, so get in touch.